lukethinnes/interview-prep/README.md

 # Interview Prep

-A collection of some JavaScript algorithms completed in preparation for technical interviews.
+A collection of notes and JavaScript algorithms collected from a SkilledInc interview.